 As a broad overview, bitcoin wallets will typically provide the core functions you need to send and receive bitcoin.
-You can use a provided receiving address to accept bitcoin, and you can perform transactions to send bitcoin to other people or even businesses.
+You can use a provided receiving address to accept bitcoin and perform transactions to send bitcoin to other people or businesses.

 How to Recover Bitcoin Wallet

-You can recover a bitcoin wallet provided you have access to either the private key or seed words.
+You can recover a bitcoin wallet, provided you can access the private key or seed words.
 If you don't have either of these, you will be unable to access the funds held in the address and should consider them lost.
 While there are edge cases where you may have most of your seed words or an incorrect character in your private key, it can be extremely difficult to regain access even in these situations.

-If you do have the private key or seed words, many wallets will allow you to import these to regain access to your funds; when possible, it's usually best to use the same wallet you have previously to ensure that previously generated addresses are easily found as well.
-While less common these days, some wallets may also provide you with a wallet file; in the case of bitcoin this will often be a file called "wallet.dat,” this can also be used to gain access to your wallet, but beware that in some cases the file may be encrypted with a password that you have set while saving the wallet.
+If you have the private key or seed words, many wallets will allow you to import these to regain access to your funds.
+When possible, it's usually best to use the same wallet you have previously to ensure that once generated addresses are easily found.
+While less common these days, some wallets may also provide you with a wallet file; in the case of Bitcoin Core, this will often be a file called "wallet.dat,” this can also be used to gain access to your wallet, but beware that in some cases the file may be encrypted with a password that you have set while saving the wallet.